SamyaDaleh/CL-Toolbox/doc/doc.md

         4. Implement `getConsequences()`, this shall calculate the consequence items based on the antecedences the rule currently has.
 The consequences will be an empty list when `getConsequences()` is called, so if no consequences can be calculated return those empty list.
         5. If the rule needs several antecendences, prefer to implement `calculateConsequences()` that takes items as arguments and can be called by `getConsequences()` several times with different item order.
 If you implement `AbstractDynamicDecutionRuleTwoAntecedences` this is already done for you and you just need to implement `calculateConsequences()` that stores generated consequences in the `consequences` list.
         6. Override `public String toString()` to include the definition of the rule.
 This is very useful in debug mode where you can directly see what the rule does instead of an abstract memory pointer.
 Also it might help you when you implement the calculation of consequences, so feel free to add actual information the rule has to its string representation, like the production rule it handles.
-        7. If you create the consequence items create objects of type `DeductionItem` for symbolic parsing and `PItem` for probabilistic parsing.
+        7. If you create the consequence items create any objects of type `ChartItemInterface`. `DeductionChartItem` is an alrounder for symbolic parsing and `PcfgCykItem` is currently the only implementation of `ProbabilisticChartItemInterface` for probabilistic parsing.
 2. In the respective `ToDeductionRulesConverter` create a method that takes your grammar formalism and the input string as input and returns a `ParsingSchema` object.
 Create `DynamicDeductionRule` objects and add them as rules.
 Create `StaticDeductionRule` objects, give them a name and add them as axioms.
 Add an Item as Goal.
 3. Add the new algorithm to `GrammarToDeductionRulesConverter` with a name it should be callable in the command line interface.
 4. Add the algorithm with the same name to `GrammarToGrammarConverter`.
 If there are restrictions on the grammar format check for them here and add a conversion strategy for the please-switch.
 5. In `Main` if you implemented a new formalism add a call to the grammar parser and calls to the respective convert methods here.
 In any case update the `printHelp()` method to inform the user about the new option.
 6. In `MainTest` add a call to the new algorithm.
-7. If possible add a handle to `ChartToTreeConverter` for your new algorithm, but it works fine without.
+7. If possible extend items to keep track of the trees derived so far.
+Deduction still works withou them, but you will not see a derived tree at the end.

 ## References